John S. McCain III

 FAQs

-What does collaboration mean and does it relate to ECR?
+What does collaboration mean and does it relate to ECCR?

-Federal, state, local, and tribal governments, environmental and resource user organizations, citizens groups, business and individuals all use ECR.
-For example, government officials may use ECR if conflicts arises when the government creates or implements legislation or policy.
-Similarly, public and private interests use ECR when they want their voices to be heard on environmental issues that affect them, such as how public lands are used or managed, cleaning up pollution, facility siting, and wildlife protection.
+Federal, state, local, and tribal governments, environmental and resource user organizations, citizens groups, business and individuals all use ECCR.
+For example, government officials may use ECCR if conflicts arises when the government creates or implements legislation or policy.
+Similarly, public and private interests use ECCR when they want their voices to be heard on environmental issues that affect them, such as how public lands are used or managed, cleaning up pollution, facility siting, and wildlife protection.

-Many factors influence whether or not ECR is appropriate for a given situation.
-As a rule-of-thumb, ECR is appropriate when: all affected stakeholders are willing to collaborate; the collaborating parties have decision-making authority; sufficient time and resources are available to support the effort; and the issue is ripe for discussions with all parties willing to negotiate on the key issues.
+Many factors influence whether or not ECCR is appropriate for a given situation.
+As a rule-of-thumb, ECCR is appropriate when: all affected stakeholders are willing to collaborate; the collaborating parties have decision-making authority; sufficient time and resources are available to support the effort; and the issue is ripe for discussions with all parties willing to negotiate on the key issues.

 What is the difference between mediating, negotiating, and facilitating?